 Terrain Troopers’ primary aim is to help adventurers and thrill seekers like you and I explore every nook and corner of this magnificent Dev Bhoomi (Land of the Gods).
 And at the same time play an active part in maintaining the sanctity of the Himalaya, the culture and beliefs.
 If you too are looking to be a part of an unadulterated riding and trekking adventure in Uttarakhand, do give them a buzz.
 Rest assured, you’ll be coming back with a lot of happy memories and friends you’d want to do this again with.

-Coming Soon – Road Tripping through Ladakh: Leh and Beyond (Part 2)
+Next – Road Tripping through Ladakh: Leh, Nubra and Pangong (Part 2)

-I’ll leave you with a few pictures till then.
+I’ll leave you with a few pictures.
 Travel safe, travel responsibly.